maettuu/Thesis-on-Test-Generation-Using-LLMs/README.md

 ## Models Used

-- **OpenAI from openai:** GPT-4o, o4-mini
+- **OpenAI from openai:** GPT-4o, o3-mini
 - **Groq from groq:** llama-3.3-70b-versatile, deepseek-r1-distill-llama-70b

-_With this setup, every Pull Request triggers automated, AI-driven regression tests, helping catch regressions early and reducing manual QA overhead._
+_With this setup, AI-driven regression tests can be generated using historic Pull Requests, helping catch missed gaps early and reducing manual QA overhead._